connor-baer/server-scripts/README.md

 This script assumes that you have already [installed dbxcli](https://github.com/dropbox/dbxcli#installation) and have configured it with your credentials.

-### `notify_slack.sh`

-The `restore_db.sh` restores the local database to the database dumb passed in via command line argument.
-It backs up your local database before doing the restore.

-You can pass in either a path to a `.sql` file or ` .gz` file to `restore_db.sh`, and it will do the right thing based on the file type.

 ### Setting it up

 1. Download or clone the `server-scripts` git repo to your server.